-ClaimMaster can check your document for various stylistic issues and “patent profanities”, such as “invention”, “must”, “always”, “required”, “necessary” and other phrases that may limit the scope of your claims during litigation.
-These patent proofreading rules are editable, so that you can enforce your own drafting guidelines.
+ClaimMaster can check your documents for various stylistic issues and appearance of certain phrases or keywords that could be problematic.
+These phrases are commonly referred to as “patent profanities” and normally include limiting terms, such as “invention”, “must”, “always”, “required”, “necessary” and other phrases that could limit the scope of your claims during patent litigation.
+ClaimMaster’s patent proofreading rules that flag “patent profanities” are editable, so that you can enforce your own drafting guidelines or check for the presence of specific phrases/words that are disallowed by your clients.

 To check the document for various stylistic issues, perform the following steps:

-In ClaimMaster Ribbon, click on the Individual Tools menu, then select Check Document Text for Stylistic Errors:
+In ClaimMaster Ribbon, click on the Individual Proofing Tools menu, then select Check Document Text for Stylistic Errors/Patent Profanities:

 In addition, the same “patent profanities” report is also available from the All-In-One Reports, when they are run in “Comprehensive” mode either for claims or the entire specification.

-If you’d like to adjust or modify the rules that ClaimMaster uses to identify “patent profanities” in your documents, you click on Configure Rules button, as explained in more detail here.
+In general, if you’d like to adjust or modify the rules used by ClaimMaster, you can also click on Configure Rules button, as explained in more detail here.

 For more information on this feature, check out the Online Manual.